 Safaris

-ATTENTION ALL WILDLIFE CONSERVATION ENTHUSIASTS – THIS IS AN ABSOLUTE RIPPER.
+ATTENTION ALL WILDLIFE CONSERVATION ENTHUSIASTS – THIS IS AN ABSOLUTE RIPPER, THE BEST WE CAN BRING YOU.

-Good evening, we are delighted to be bringing you our first ever, action-packed, combined rhino ranger experience for three days, together with four days of ear notching.
+Good morning, we are delighted to be bringing you our fourth, action-packed, combined rhino ranger experience for three days, together with three days of ear notching, plus a visit to the celebrated Imire Game Ranch, a breeding centre for rhinos.
 What a combination, worth countless thousands.
 Please read the summaries below, chew on it, and then contact me to reserve your spot, strictly limited spaces available.
 Hear from you soon, Nicholas.

-Our most popular trip has always been the Rhino Ranger Support Scheme, departing Perth in August.
+Our most popular trip has always been the Rhino Ranger Support Scheme, departing Perth on 18 August.
 Come along, it’s an amazing three days in the field with Bryce and his anti poaching team in Save Valley Conservancy.
-We pump about $440,000 per year into this project and this is one of the ways we can continue to sustain our resources.
+We pump about $600,000 per year into this project and this is one of the ways we can continue to sustain our resources.

 There’ll be a bit of EVERYTHING for you!
 Game viewing, meeting the rangers, rhino tracking, local clinic visit, visiting the new all female boundary guards, dog squad demonstration, visiting the $70,000 ranger base improvements courtesy of the Australian Embassy in Harare and ourselves, interesting discussions, and whatever else happens at the time.
 You’ll be at the coalface of rhino conservation.

-But hurry, there are really only 6 spots available.
+But hurry, there are really only 8 more spots available, as pre launch bookings have been exceptional.

-These three adventurous days are then followed by four more of ear notching activities.
+These three adventurous days are then followed by three more of ear notching activities.
 Fees charged by other wildlife organisations are in excess of $2,000 per day!
+One US agency is selling a similar trip for $35,000!!

-You’d have read that we fund the annual ear notching/calf naming in August.
+You’d have previously read that we fund the annual ear notching/calf naming in August.
 This is all explained in the article below by Heather Atwell and Lynn Johnson, based on their personal experiences.
 Why not sponsor a rhino name for $2,500, help the project grow, and have the pleasure of following your rhino’s growth and progress in the years to come?
-55 members have done this before.
-We have eight names still available so contact me quickly please.
+90 members have done this before.
+We have 15 names still available so contact me quickly please.

-And, we have six places available where you can spend four days in the field with the vet team, and see all this happening in real time.
-We depart on 10 August, have seven nights in Save Valley Conservancy, a night at the Bronte on the way there and back, and then home or go somewhere else.
-This wonderful experience is a mere $8,575, all inclusive.
+And, we have eight places available where you can spend three days in the field with the vet team, and see all this happening in real time.
+We depart on 18 August, have six nights in Save Valley Conservancy, a night at the Bronte on the way there and one at Imire, and air charter back to Harare on 27th, and then home or go somewhere else.
+This wonderful experience is a mere $8,950, all inclusive, including a donation of $3,000.
 Express your interest now, please!
 Please read on for more information on this adventure.

 Protecting rhinos is difficult and the starting point is to know just which individual you are actually looking at.